Search here...

 I got to choose our next destination, and I chose the town of Kutná Hora, Czech Republic’s cultural hotspot with its UNESCO-inscribed gothic cathedral and eerie bone chapel.
 It’s a place that many tourists visit on a day trip from Prague, but we chose to spend the night to explore it more in depth, and also to escape the crowds by exploring in the evening and morning.
 We stayed in a beautiful Airbnb in the outskirts of the town, with a view to the gothic cathedral!

-I desperately tried to steer us away from visiting Brno on our way down to Slovakia, but A really wanted to visit the city, so I caved.
+I desperately tried to steer us away from visiting Brno on our way down to Slovakia, but my partner really wanted to visit the city, so I caved.
 I first visited Brno, the second-largest city in the Czech Republic, in October last year, and I thought it was quite ugly.
 But to be fair, I only saw a fraction of the city while on the hunt for a restaurant.
 And none of it was in daylight.
 I never gave Brno much thought since.
 Didn’t think I’d ever return.
 But I decided to keep an open mind and give it a second chance.
 I liked Brno much more in daylight but aside from the cathedral and castle, there’s not that much to see.

 After Brno, it was finally time to get back to the mountains.
 Again, we looked at the map and randomly chose the small city of Považská Bystrica as our first destination in Slovakia, because it was close to the mountains and had a somewhat cheap hotel room.
 The city itself is an eyesore, but the area surrounding it is breathtakingly beautiful.
 We went on a sunset hike to the ruined medieval castle of Považský Hrad, located atop a 497-metre-high hill overlooking the river Váh, and spent a day hiking among the otherworldly Súľov Rocks, my favourite destination on our entire trip!